 If you are the one responsible for setting up the phone system, there are things to consider.

 Do you know how you will handle all your callers simultaneously?
 Do you have enough personnel to answer all the calls?
 If not, then why not just have one line and let the overflow go to voice mail provided by your phone company.

-This is where the PBX phone system becomes so important.
-A simple phone system allows using a live receptionist to answer all the incoming calls and transfer them to the proper locations.
+That is where the PBX phone system becomes so important.
+A simple phone system allows a live receptionist to answer all the incoming calls and transfer them to the proper locations.

 An automated attendant phone system is the next step up, especially if you don't have a full-time receptionist to answer all the calls.
-This lets you provide a welcome greeting to all your callers along with a menu of options they can select to route to the desired personnel or departments.
+That lets you provide a welcome greeting to all your callers and a menu of options they can select to route to the desired personnel or departments.